The 2018 Athena List Winners

 On the Basis of Sex – Daniel Stiepleman (The story of Supreme Court Justice Ruth Bader Ginsburg’s early years.) — Film to be released this fall

-Fair Fight (formerly The Good Years) – Rachel Feldman and Adam Prince: (The story of Lilly Ledbetter’s life.)
+Lily (formerly The Good Years) – Rachel Feldman and Adam Prince: (The story of Lilly Ledbetter’s life.)

 The Sky’s the Limit: The Story of the Mercury 13 – Maria Burton, Gabrielle Burton, Ursula Burton and Jennifer Burton: (About the female astronauts who were prepared to go into space but were denied the opportunity because of their gender.)